ejwill/ejwill-scad/scad/milwaukee/labels/low-profile-cases/README.md

 - **Font Thickness**: Set the thickness of the label text.
 - **Label Color**: Set the color of the label text.
 - **Length Adjust**: Adjust the length of the label by percentage (e.g., 1 = 100%).
-- **Embed Text**: Option to embed the text into the handle or print it on the face.
+- **Engrave Text**: Option to embed the text into the handle or print it on the face.

 ## Updates